daiwuxing/llm-prompt-collection/README.md

 ## License

-This repository is for personal use.
-All rights reserved.
+This repository is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute these prompts as you see fit, while providing attribution to the original source.